antonfirsov/docs/2020/05-May/fsharp5/fsharp5-update-build.md

 If you’re using the .NET 5 preview SDK, check out a [sample repository](https://github.com/cartermp/fs5preview) showing off some of what you can do with F# 5.
 You can play with each of the features there instead of starting from scratch.

-If you’d rather use F# 5 in your own project, you’ll need to add a `LangVersion` property.
+If you’d rather use F# 5 in your own project, you’ll need to add a `LangVersion` property with `preview` as the value.
 It should look something like this:

 <script src="https://gist.github.com/cartermp/3a12e552cc64918d697c430c7b5cfcf7.js"></script>

-In future previews, the `FSharp.Core` reference shouldn’t be required.

 Alternatively, if you’re using Jupyter Notebooks and want a more interactive experience, check out a [sample notebook](https://gist.github.com/cartermp/6b91c3561c6a5efca4288dca37c15edc) that shows the same features, but has a more interactive output.

 ## F# 5 features and improvements

-This release introduces only one new feature.
+This release introduces only one new langauge feature.
 However, the other features we've shipped so far have been further stabilized.
 There are a few more features in the pipeline that we're considering before we call F# 5 feature complete, and we'll post updates when they're available.

 ### Default interface member interop